Coreopsis Tripteris Care: Growing Tall Tickseed

-This is a hardy plant that thrives well in rocky or sandy soil of poor to medium quality.
+This is a hardy plant that thrives well in rocky soils or sandy soil of poor to medium quality.
 The soil must be well-drained but the soil moisture must remain consistent.
-This is because plants grown in soil with consistent moisture tend to grow fuller and taller as compared to plants that are grown in dry soil.
+This is because in soil with consistent moisture expect fuller and taller plants as compared to plants that are grown in dry soil.

-This plant does not require fertilizer for growing or blooming.
+This plant does not require fertilizer for growing or blooming its yellow flowers.
 It grows and flourishes well in poor soil.